 This is the newest addition to my gear and perhaps the sharpest, highest dynamic range system that I have ever used.
 The Phase One XF camera and the Phase One IQ3100 back are the most incredible camera system I have EVER owned.
 This system is unmatched by any other camera system, enough said.
 If you need super fine detail, high resolution and large images then this is the system for you.
 I was nervous upgrading from the IQ180 since it is so incredible but the IQ3100 exceeded my expectations and nullified my concerns.
 This system matched up with the Schneider 40-80 LS “Blue Line” lens is totally awesome with edge to edge sharpness and fast focusing.
 See my review on these systems.
 I also have the Schneider Blue Ring 35mm Lens and the Schneider 75-100mm Blue Ring Lens, both of which are excellent and very sharp.
 I recently added the Schneider Blue Ring 240mm Lens and teleconverter as well.

 The Alpa STC is a joy to work with.
 The shift feature is easy to work with when it comes to shooting panos.
 Although, the difficulty in using shift is that one must consider taking an LCC profile shot before every shot as lens cast is definite when utilizing shift.
-The Phase One IQ 180 Back has extreme dynamic range and the colors are very accurate.
+The Phase One IQ3100 Digital Back has extreme dynamic range and the colors are very accurate.
 Coupled with the Alpa Rodenstock 32mm SB17 Lens or the Alpa Rodenstock 90mm Gold Ring lens, with an Alpa Tilt adapter, the combination creates ultra sharp images.
-My Hassellblad is the only other system that even comes close to the detail and sharpness.